WIleyAU/MMM-TrafficCam/README.md

 MMM-TrafficCam
 ===================
 This is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It displays live images from traffic cameras throughout NSW Australia.
-It can also display a custom subset of traffic camera images (yet to be implemented).
+It can also display a custom subset of traffic camera images.

 ## Installation
 Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/WIleyAU/MMM-TrafficCam.git`.
 Install the module with 'npm install'.

+## Dependencies
+- [Request](https://github.com/request/request) which will be installed as part of `npm install`

 ## Config
 The entry in `config.js` can include the following options: